gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Clinical and PA Notes/hivprep.md

 # HIV PRe-Exposure Prophylaxis (PREP) Medications

 ***Please use the current Medical Necessity Policy and UPDL when reviewing PA guidelines for approvals.
-This information was provided on 10/11/23.
+This information was provided on 10/11/23 for current FDA approved meds for PREP.

 | Preferred Oral Meds |
 |---------------|